cpalaka/chaifilter/README.md

 ##### `./chanfilter inputpic.jpg -kv 25 -w`

 ##### `./chanfilter inputpic.jpg -t rect 70 70 -i 1000000 -k 15 -w -d taxi`

+## How to read output files

+You may have noticed that the output bmp file names detail the specific parameters of the algorithm used.
+It should be fairly easy to interpret, however, to make things clear:
+* df - distance function
+* iter - number of iterations
+* line(n) - lines with max line length of n
+* circle(n) - circles with max radius of n
+* mixed(x,y) - mix of lines and circles with line to circle ratio set to x and outlined circle to filled circle ratio set to y

 ## Examples